cncf/toc/reviews/graduation-fluentd.md

 Most of contributions to Fluentd happens through the implementation of plugins, where the majority of them (> 800) are maintained by different companies and individuals.
 Since the nature of Fluentd language in Ruby and C, these extensions are available through the common Ruby Gems channels and Fluentd offers a built-in tool to install any plugin available.

+note: during the last year we have seen a 50% decline of the number of companies contributing to the code base (Fluentd core), while at the same time a huge increase in the number of contributions to it ecosystem through plugins.

 ## Progress since joining CNCF as an incubation project on December 2016